Master Gardener Annual Report

 PDF version of this infographic for printing

-- In 2019, volunteers received 62,400 continuing education credits.
-Each volunteer receives a minimum of ten hours of continued education annually.
+- Counties provided 38,188 hours in continuing education to MGVs in 2023.
+Each volunteer receives a minimum of 10 hours of education annually.

-- 395,240 clientele were served through plant clinics, school and community gardens, events, and presentations.
+- Master Gardener Volunteers served 189,000 clientele through plant clinics, presentations, and school and community gardens.